Sherman Quick Links

 - Folders, binders, thumb drives

-The $35.00 fee will be collected the first few days of school, payable by cash, check or credit card in the office.
 If families are able to donate a little extra, that will help out other families who might not be able to afford the fee.
+If you are unable to afford the supply fee, please contact the office for assistance.

 Sherman Uniform Dress Standards reflect pride and unity, to demonstrate that school is a place to study and learn.
 Our Sherman Uniform Dress Standards support student safety and promote a focused, orderly school climate.
 Standards are also designed to provide a "business-like" atmosphere, to help students develop the lifelong habit of dressing appropriately for the workplace.